LauraBraad/ComputerVision/meetings.md

 Questions:
 - The method of testing many methods on the same model and see the variance and mean in between ??

+- Dataset: Should we use the entire coco dataset or would it make sense for us to only use a subset, to see the change with data augmentation?
+(Which way to view the problem?)
+- YOLO: If we want to do data augmentation on the training data, and we now have used the yolo model, you have given, is this then possible?
+Can we change the weights??
+- We are mainly using the code you have provided, is this okay?
+We think our task is the comparison part...
+- Are there any guidlines for the length of the report?